Xandynhu/learning-rust/readme.md

 ## Project Structure

-Each chapter and sub-chapter of the book will have their own dedicated directory and a `readme.md` file with a brief summary of the chapter, the solved exercises, and some notes I might have taken while reading the book or solving the problems.
+Each one of the chapters and subchapters of the book will have their own dedicated directory and a `readme.md` file with a brief summary of the chapter, the solved exercises, and some notes I might have taken while reading the book or solving the problems.

 ## Building and running the project's exercises